 [2] Trust conditions should be clear, unambiguous and explicit and should state the time within which the conditions must be met.
 Trust conditions should be imposed in writing and communicated to the other party at the time the property is delivered.
 Trust conditions should be accepted in writing and, once accepted, constitute an obligation on the accepting lawyer that the lawyer must honour personally.
 The lawyer who delivers property without any trust condition cannot retroactively impose trust conditions on the use of that property by the other party.

 [3] The lawyer should not impose or accept trust conditions that are unreasonable, nor accept trust conditions that cannot be fulfilled personally.
 When a lawyer accepts property subject to trust conditions, the lawyer must fully comply with such conditions, even if the conditions subsequently appear unreasonable.
-It is improper for a lawyer to ignore or breach a trust condition he or she has accepted on the basis that the condition is not in accordance with the contractual obligations of the clients.
+It is improper for a lawyer to ignore or breach a trust condition they have accepted on the basis that the condition is not in accordance with the contractual obligations of the clients.
 It is also improper to unilaterally impose cross conditions respecting one’s compliance with the original trust conditions.

 [4] If a lawyer is unable or unwilling to honour a trust condition imposed by someone else, the subject of the trust condition should be immediately returned to the person imposing the trust condition, unless its terms can be forthwith amended in writing on a mutually agreeable basis.